 Due to the need to conserve capital and prioritize focused execution, the remainder of our pipeline includes programs whose further development is primarily dependent on our ability to secure potential future BD Arrangements.
 These programs are in therapeutic areas where clinical development is relatively resource intensive and can have long timelines to generate proof-of-concept data.
-As a result, we are actively seeking, or intend to seek, as applicable, BD Arrangements with third-party partners possessing sufficient resources and relevant domain expertise in the relevant therapeutic area in order to further clinical development of these programs.
+As a result, we are seeking BD Arrangements with third-party partners possessing sufficient resources and relevant domain expertise in the relevant therapeutic area in order to further clinical development of these programs.
 In the absence of such BD Arrangements for these programs, we are unlikely to be able to advance their development unless our portfolio prioritization changes and we are able to secure the additional capital necessary to fund such development.
 These programs are set forth below: